Pampas Grass, Cortaderia selloana

 The majestic plumes of perennial pampas grass have inspired poets—and provoked the scorn of environmentalists.
 For good reason, in both cases.

 First, what’s good about pampas grass?
 The poet Edna St. Vincent Millay bemoaned the cold, dark days of late autumn when the “feathered pampas-grass rides into the wind, like aged warriors westward, tragic, thinned of half their tribe.”
 In other words, when resilient pampas grass starts to look tired in a landscape, winter is upon us.
 In other seasons, 13-foot-high clumps wave buoyant snowy plumes and create as much visual interest as any small specimen tree.
-(One of our favorite examples of this is in magical English garden Saint Timothee, which we visited earlier this week.)
+(One of our favorite examples of this is in magical English garden Saint Timothee.)

 What are the drawbacks to pampas grass?
 The biggest negative: Pampas grass is invasive in some climates, notably on the US West Coast and in Australia and New Zealand, where it is a rampant weed and crowds out native species and tree seedlings.
 (This behavior does not occur in its native South American environments, where “Cortaderia selloana grows on river plains where part of the year the crown is under water while the rest of the year the plant is stressed by drought,” as Pacific Horticulture notes.)

 Not all pampas grass is equally invasive, however.
 Read on to learn how to tell the difference between “bad” pampas grass and “safe” pampas grass before you plant it in a landscape: